 - If, despite all your efforts, your ex-partner refuses to control his electronic communication with you, you may want to ask the court to make an order that all communication take place through a communication book.

-- This can be passed between you and your ex-partner at access exchanges.
+- This can be passed between you and your ex-partner at exchanges of the children.
 It can be put in a locked pouch so the children cannot see what is written in it.
 You should take a picture of the book or photocopy it regularly in case your ex-partner withholds it at some point.

 - Using a communication book can reduce stress for you because you will not be receiving emails from him on a constant basis.